How Fillers Can Go Wrong, And How To Minimise Your RiskAugust 29, 2019

 Dermal fillers are classified by the Therapeutic Goods Association (TGA) as a Schedule 4 substance, meaning that you must consult a doctor for safety reasons before getting a treatment.
 A nurse can provide the treatment, but only after consultation and assessment with a doctor.
 In your consultation, it’s a good idea to ask how much training and experience your provider has.

-There is another injectable product that is used to dissolve dermal filler (due to TGA regulations we are not able to publish the name, but you are welcome to ask about it in consultation with a doctor), and Nurse Robyn insists that every injector should have it on hand in case of a possible occlusion.
-Additionally, she insists that no injector should be treating clients without thorough training and experience gained through shadowing with an expert and significant amounts of supervised practice.
+There is another injectable product that is used to dissolve dermal filler (due to TGA regulations we are not able to publish the name, but you are welcome to contact us to find out more), and Nurse Robyn insists that every injector should have it on hand in case of a possible occlusion.
+Additionally, she insists that no injector should be treating patients without thorough training and experience gained through shadowing with an expert and significant amounts of supervised practice, as we require from our doctors and nurses at Rejuvenation Clinics of Australia.

 How do problems happen?